 LCBH will offer a minimum of two safeTALK/ASSIST or other Suicide prevention trainings to providers and partners in Lassen and neighboring counties.
-Trainings may be provided by agency and/or contracted staff, at a cost of approximately \$10,000.
-Cost includes time and materials.
+Trainings may be provided by agency and/or contracted staff.
+Cost includes staff time, lodging, meals and materials.